dhaskins96/Portfolio/README.md

   - [Use Linux Commands To Manage File Permissions](https://github.com/dhaskins96/LinuxPermissions/tree/main)
   - [Conducting A Security Audit](https://github.com/dhaskins96/Conduct-A-Security-Audit)
   - [Create An Incident Report]
-  - [Conducted a Vulnerability Assessment For a Small Business]
+  - [Use the NIST Cybersecurity Framework to Respond to a Security Incident]

 <h2> Certifications: </h2>